 Initial Testing for SLE

 Your veterinarian will not test for lupus initially because the symptoms are so varied.
-Cornell University College of Veterinary Medicine lists the wide variety of signs of SLE.
+VCA Animal Hospitals lists the wide variety of signs of SLE.
 There are numerous, more common diseases that have to be ruled out first.
 According to the Compendium on Continuing Education for Veterinarians, 1999, volume 21 (Canine Systemic Lupus Erythematosus.
 Part II.
 Diagnosis and Treatment), there are a variety of tests that will be done first.

 - Your vet will probably want to do blood tests to evaluate the red blood cells, white blood cell counts, platelets, kidney function, liver enzymes, blood sugar, protein levels, and electrolytes.